ICD-10-CM Coding for Alcohol-Related Disorders (Simplified Guide)

 (This includes mild alcohol use disorder in early or sustained remission.)

-Read also Coding Guide for Hemodialysis CPT codes
+Read also Coding for CPT code 92526: Treatment of swallowing/oral dysfunction

 When Documentation Is Vague